mssola/jo.mssola.com/_i18n/en/cv.md

 **Councilor** at **[Consell Comarcal de l'Anoia](https://www.anoia.cat/)**<br/>
 Taking this position from representatives that left office early, in october 2020 I took the office of Councilor and spokesman of the CUP party.

-`June 2019 - Present`
+`June 2019 - March 2023`
 **Councilor** of **Youth**, **Citizen Participation** and **Transparency** at **[Ajuntament de Capellades](https://www.capellades.cat/)**<br/>
 In the municipal elections celebrated in may 2019, I was nominated as councilor at Capellades for the Vila de Capellades - CUP party.
-When forming up the government of the Town Hall, I was nominated as councilor of Youth, Citizen Participation and Transparency.
+When forming up the government of the Town Hall, I was nominated as councilor of Youth, Citizen Participation and Transparency; which I [later renounced](http://viladecapellades.cat/noticia/309/comunicat-de-vila-de-capellades-cup-en-relacio-a-la-sortida-del-govern).

 `June 2015 - November 2020`
 **Software Developer** at **[SUSE](https://www.suse.com/)**